What are you looking for?

 Why it matters: The safety of our students is non-negotiable.
 Robust child protection policies protect children and provide clarity for all adults in the community.

-• icon Revised AWS Child Protection Policy with detailed protocols
+• Revised AWS Child Protection Policy with detailed protocols

-• icon Delivered mandatory child safeguarding training to all staff
+• Delivered mandatory child safeguarding training to all staff

-• icon Implemented scenario-based training aligned with international standards
+• Implemented scenario-based training aligned with international standards

 4.2 Digital Safety Plan